June 21, 2025

 September 2022

 Iran may secure U.S. Presidential and majority U.S. congressional support for sanctions relief in coming years.
 Countries that are generous towards one another are far more successful than ones that are not.
 And both the U.S. and Iranian governments understand that positive attitudes are more than just the right thing to do.
-They're in the interest of the populations of both countries.
+They're potentially in the interest of the populations of both countries.